Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Undifferentiated carcinomas

-Undifferentiated carcinomas of salivary glands are a group of uncommon malignant epithelial neoplasms that lack the specific light-microscopic morphologic features of other types of salivary gland carcinomas.
+Undifferentiated carcinomas of salivary glands are a group of uncommon malignant epithelial neoplasms that lack the specific light-microscopic morphological features of other types of salivary gland carcinomas.
 These carcinomas are histologically similar to undifferentiated carcinomas that arise in other organs and tissues.
 Accordingly, metastatic carcinoma is a primary concern in the differential diagnosis of these neoplasms.[

 Small cell undifferentiated carcinoma